Ridhiwan/thenamer/README.md

-# thenamer
+# The Namer

-A new Flutter project.
+A new Flutter project from codelabs and PLP.
+The app is developed for Windows(desktop).

 ## Getting Started